h2non/rocky/README.md

 Migrating systems if not a trivial thing, and it's even more complex if we're talking about production systems with requires high availability.
 Taking care about consistency and public interface contract should be a premise in most cases.

-That's the main reason why `rocky` borns: it was designed to become an useful tool to assist you during a backend migration strategy.
-You could use it as a frontend proxy server or integrated in your existent `node.js` backend.
+`rocky` was initially designed to be an useful tool to assist during a backend migration strategy.
+However it could useful for a lot more of [scenarios](#when-rocky-is-a-good-choice).
+It was created with versatility in mind, so it can work as standalone HTTP proxy or integrated in your existent `node.js` backend powered by express/connect or raw http server.

-`rocky` will take care about HTTP routing discerning the traffic and forwarding/replaying it accordingly to your desired new backend.
+`rocky` will take care about HTTP routing, discerning the traffic and forwarding/replaying it accordingly to your desired new backend.

-You can use it as well for multiple purposes, like A/B testing and more.

 ## How does it works?